• Facebook

 While this dish is fabulous as-is, you can definitely customize the ingredients to make this recipe your own.

 • Protein: Try pork shoulder instead of pork tenderloin.
-You can also use diced chicken breasts or thighs, or swap out the pork for shrimp.
+For a different meat, you can also try my sweet and sour chicken or my sweet and sour shrimp.

 • Vegetables: Feel free to add other vegetables to the mix such as water chestnuts, mushrooms, baby corn or sliced carrots.